julia-vscode/LanguageServer.jl/README.md

 ## Development of the VSCode extension

 See https://github.com/julia-vscode/julia-vscode/wiki for information on how to test this package with the VSCode extension

+## LanguageServer.jl does not normally search upwards for .JuliaFormatter.toml
+You can turn this on by setting the initialization option "useFormatterConfigDefaults" to true